lz707/nlp_paper_notes/transformer.md

 #### Notes
 - The encoder can be fully parallelized but the decoder can not because it still needs input from previous outputs.
-In later research, apprently researchers found that the encoder only is powerful enough, so some of the most famous models use only the encoder.
+In later research, apparently researchers found that the encoder only is powerful enough, so some of the most famous models use only the encoder.